NannyML/nannyml/docs/guides/setup.rst

 Prediction
 ----------

-The predicted label, retrieved by interpreting (thresholding) the prediction scores or probabilities.
+The :term:`predicted label<Predicted labels>`, retrieved by interpreting (thresholding) the prediction scores or probabilities.

 .. warning::
     Either this property or the *predicted_probability* should be set for the metadata to be complete.